Can’t remember the last time you went number two? Are you feeling gassy, bloated, and clogged up? You might just be constipated.

 There’s also a chance your constipation may not be pregnancy-related at all and could be due to a low-fiber diet, too much dairy, or a new medication.

-Some foods you should stay away from if you are suffering from constipation include bananas, fried foods, potato chips, red meat, white bread, white rice, and dairy products.
+Some foods you should stay away from if you are suffering from constipation include bananas, fried foods, potato chips, red meat, white bread, white rice, white pasta, and dairy products.

 Can Constipation Be Harmful To My Baby?

-Constipation isn’t usually caused for concern during pregnancy, but occasionally it can be a symptom of another problem.
-Be sure to call your OB or midwife if you have constipation accompanied with severe abdominal pain, alternating with diarrhea, or if you pass any blood or mucus.
+Constipation isn’t usually a cause for concern during pregnancy, but occasionally it can be a symptom of another problem.
+Be sure to call your OB or midwife if you have constipation accompanied by severe abdominal pain, alternating with diarrhea, or if you pass any blood or mucus.

 As long as you’re not in labor, straining to pass a bowel movement should not hurt you or your baby.
 It could cause or worsen hemorrhoids, which are uncomfortable, but nothing to be overly concerned about.